Welcome to 4-H CAPITAL

 Who We Are

 Our afterschool instructors are professionals trained not only in their subject area, but in classroom instruction and youth development.
 We also have 4-H CAPITAL AmeriCorps members teaching in our programs.
 Since 2003, AmeriCorps members have been “getting things done” in 4-H CAPITAL.
-During the school year 2010 – 2011, thirty AmeriCorps members taught in our after school programs.
+During the 2013-2014 school year , 28 AmeriCorps members teach in our afterschool programs at 38 school sites.
 For more information about AmeriCorps projects in Texas click here.

 Persons with disabilities who plan to attend a meeting and who may need auxiliary aids or services are required to contact Texas A&M AgriLife Extension Service-Travis County at 512-854-9600 ten working days prior to the meeting so appropriate arrangements can be made.